Approved and Regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas.

 Early Program Cancellation Policy

-A full refund will be made to any student who cancels the enrollment contract within 72 hours (until midnight of the third day excluding Saturdays, Sundays and legal holidays) after the enrollment contract is signed.
-A full refund will also be made to any student who cancels enrollment within the student’s first three scheduled class days, except that the school may retain not more than $100 in any administrative fees charged, as well as items of extra expense that are necessary for the portion of the program attended and stated separately on the enrollment agreement.
+A refund will be made to any student who cancels the enrollment contract within 72 hours (until midnight of the third day excluding Saturdays, Sundays and legal holidays) after the enrollment contract is signed.
+A refund will also be made to any student who cancels enrollment within the student’s first three scheduled class days, except that the school may retain not more than $100 in any administrative fees charged, as well as items of extra expense that are necessary for the portion of the program attended and stated separately on the enrollment agreement.

 1. Refund computations will be based on scheduled course time of class attendance through the last date of attendance.
 Leaves of absence, suspensions and school holidays will not be counted as part of the scheduled class attendance.

 2. The effective date of termination for refund purposes will be the earliest of the following:

 (a) The last day of attendance, if the student is terminated by the school;

 (b) The date of receipt of written notice from the student; or (c) Ten school days following the last date of attendance.